 1. Gain the required experience.

-Prior to starting any supervised work experience, you must submit a supervisor training plan along with your official job description to the Board for approval.
+Prior to starting any supervised work experience, you must submit a Clinical Supervision Training Plan along with your official job description to the Board for approval.
 After this plan is approved, you can begin accruing hours.
 Once you have started your supervised experience, you must complete it in no fewer than two and no more than six years.

-2. Complete the application.
+2. Complete the LSCSW application.

-3. Take and pass the ASWB clinical exam.
+3. Pass the ASWB Clinical exam.

-4. Receive your LSCSW.
+4. Receive your LSCSW license.

 Social Work License Reciprocity in Kansas